deusExMac/WebScraper/README.md

 ### batch mode

-In batch mode, WebScraper starts execution, fetches and processes web resources based on the arguments and terminates its execution when no other resource is available.
-Specifying option -B on the command line, will execute WebScraper in batch mode.
+If option -B is specified on the command line, WebScraper executes in batch mode.
+In batch mode, WebScraper starts execution and fetches/processes/extracts data from web resources based on the arguments and terminates its execution when no other resource is available to be processed.
+In batch mode, WebScraper executes he crawl command as described below in interactive mode.

 ### interactive mode